Thalappil Pradeep: Research

-He developed several new technologies in the recent past to tackle various other contaminants such as arsenic, lead, mercury and organics in water, which are the subject of a few issued and filed patents.
-Such capabilities to bring contaminant concentrations under drinking water norms using diverse nanomaterials, feasible synthesis of such materials in quantities, creation of viable processes for their implementation along with the use of efficient sensors would make clean drinking water affordable using nanomaterials.
 A critical problem in achieving this goal is the development of advanced and affordable materials with no or reduced environmental impact.
-Some of the materials and technologies he has developed over the years have been combined to make affordable all-inclusive point-of-use drinking water purifiers, which are being installed in various parts of the country, both as a community and as domestic units.
+Some of the materials and technologies he has developed over the years have been combined to make affordable all-inclusive point-of-use drinking water purifiers, which are being installed in various parts of the country, both as a community plants and as domestic units.
 These advanced sand-like composites are made in the water at room temperature, with no environmental cost.
 Gravity-fed water solutions using such materials without the use of electricity can make sustainable access to safe drinking water a reality.